malakhammam/FromNetboxToArchi/README.md

    - The CSV file path and data are provided as parameters.

 4. **Function: createArchiProperties_csv_file**
-   - Combines data from the filtered CSV file with an existing properties CSV file related to NodeDescription.
-   - Concatenates and saves the result to a new CSV file, updating properties for Archi.
+   - Concatenates data from Xfiltered.CSV file with Anchor_NodeDescription_properties.CSV file while making sure the new Xproperties.csv file being created has the structure Archi expects when it gets imported.

 5. **Function: CreateArchiElements_csv_file**
    - Creates a new elements CSV file based on the filtered CSV data.
    - Generates a row for each instance.
    - The headers consist of "ID","Type","Name","Documentation","Specialization".
-   - Uses the 'Display' column from the filtered CSV as the 'Name' in the elements.CSV being created for Archi.
+   - parameter 'display' specifies which column from Xfiltered.CSV assigns the displayed names of the instances in Archi.

 6. **Main Block:**
    - Collects NetBox URL and API token interactively from the user.